 Six years later, VEKA was able to build a revolutionary manufacturing site that was hailed as a technological marvel in its time.
-Today, 18 manufacturing facilities operate in 14 countries on 4 continents, with additional sales offices all over the globe.
+Today, 40 facilities operate on 4 continents, with additional sales offices all over the globe.

-VEKA's U.S. operations also had modest beginnings.
-The company quickly outgrew its rented facility, as the demand for its high-quality vinyl products grew rapidly.
-In 1986, VEKA constructed the industry's first highly automated computer-controlled compounding and extrusion complex dedicated solely to the window and door market.
-In 1988, VEKA developed its own tool and die-manufacturing department within the company.
+VEKA's U.S. operations had modest beginnings.
+The company quickly outgrew its rented facility, as the demand for VEKA high-quality vinyl products grew rapidly.
+In 1986, VEKA constructed the industry's first highly-automated, computer-controlled compounding and extrusion complex, dedicated solely to the window and door market in Fombell, PA, located 30 miles north of Pittsburgh.
+In 1988, VEKA made a commitment to install its own tool and die manufacturing department within the company.
 This greatly improved quality and better controlled processes.

-This 21,000 square foot facility holds wire E.D.M. technology, C.N.C milling, and robotics, all dedicated to fabricating new construction dies, calibration systems, and templates.
-By 1995, that facility had undergone two expansions and seen the addition of a two-story office building., bringing its floor space total to 465,000 square feet.
-In 1995, the company built VEKA West, Incorporated, A revolutionary new, highly automated facility near Reno, Nevada that serves Canada, Mexico and the Western U.S.
+VEKA's 21,000 square foot facility in Fombell holds wire E.D.M. technology, C.N.C milling, and robotics, all dedicated to fabricating new construction dies, calibration systems, and templates.
+By 1994, the facility had undergone two expansions and the addition of a two-story office building, bringing the total floor space to 465,000 square feet.
+In 1995, the company built VEKA West, Incorporated, a revolutionary new, highly-automated facility near Reno, Nevada, serving Canada, Mexico and the Western U.S.

-In 2006, VEKA South located in Terrell Texas, was established to provide the southern United States and Mexico with quality VEKA extrusions.
+In 2006, VEKA South was established in Terrell, Texas to provide the southern United States and Mexico with quality VEKA extrusions.

-Despite a decade of tough housing markets in the US, VEKA globally broke 1 Billion in sales for 2010.
+Despite a decade of tough housing markets in the US, VEKA globally broke one billion in sales for 2010.

 2013 and 2014 provided a resurgence in the vinyl window & door market in North America.
-To answer the growing demand, VEKA expanded in all 3 manufacturing facilities in the US with additional floor space, compounding and extrusion capacity.
-VEKA also celebrated a 30 year milestone in the North American market.
+To answer the growing demand, VEKA North America's three manufacturing facilities expanded with additional floor space, compounding and extrusion capacity.
+VEKA celebrated a 30-year milestone in the North American market.